CodePosse/github-getter/README.md

 github-getter
 =============

-search github repos
+Searh GitHub Repos from your own site

-this is your typical UI front end test
+This is a standard UI interview test